joelwking/ansible-tetration/README.md

 ```bash
 $ ansible-doc -t lookup tetration_scope
 ```
+## Ancillary Modules
+In addition to extracting policy from the Kafka broker, the Tetration API provides access to detailed application data relating to application dependency mapping.

+### tetration_application
+This module returns the detailed data associated with a specified application name using the Tetration API.
+It provides an alternative viewpoint to the Network Policy Publisher.
+Refer to `library/tetration_application.py` for more information.

 ## Playbooks
 Several sample Ansible playbooks are included and are described in the following section.